sstirlin/MSBX5420Spring2019/final/README.md

 Part of the challenge is to figure out what your json message should look like.
 It needs to have all of the information describing the basket, but also be "Elasticsearch friendly".
-After all, Elasticsearch is what is going to give you the recommendations.
+After all, Elasticsearch is what is going to perform the analysis.

-In a real system you would produce each message to Kafka, then run a separate program that consumes from Kafka and flings to Elasticsearch (in other words, exactly the pattern that was used in Week 13 homework).
+In a real system you would produce each message to Kafka, then run a separate program that consumes from Kafka and flings to Elasticsearch (exactly the pattern that was used in Week 13 homework).

 However, if you don't have time then go ahead and fling directly from pandas into Elasticsearch (i.e. bypass Kafka).